 For more information, contact Dr. Christina Conolly, Director at 240-740-5640.

 Pupil personnel workers are certified school-based professional who serve as advocates, consultants, and liaisons to students and families by providing direct intervention and case management services to identify, assess, and resolve various student concerns that impact academic success.

 For more information, contact Mr. Steve Neff, Director at 240-740-5620.

 School-based certified school counselors support the academic, personal, and social development of all students through a comprehensive school counseling program designed to foster and monitor progress toward high school graduation and college and career readiness.

 Student, Family, and School Services fosters connections between schools, families, and community partners to improve the academic and social-emotional outcomes for students, as well as provide trainings and support for parents and school staff members.
-The Parent community coordinators work in assigned schools to help families navigate the school system and access learning opportunities for their children, and support schools with family and community partnerships.
+The Parent Community Coordinators work in assigned schools to help families navigate the school system, access learning opportunities for their children, and support schools with family and community partnerships.

 For more information, contact Ms. Denise Bracalilly Stultz, Director at 240-740-4620.